propeldata/go-client/README.md

 	"github.com/propeldata/go-client"
 )
 ```
 2. Generate an OAuth token.
 This step requires having a Propel account and an application.
-Learn more about the APi authentication [here](https://www.propeldata.com/docs/api/authentication).
+Learn more about the API authentication [here](https://www.propeldata.com/docs/api/authentication).
 ```go
 oauthClient := client.NewOauthClient()